 "Creativity and imagination without the confidence to share it is a tragedy that falls upon so many of us."

-Helicopter stories gets children excited about writing and if I can offer children the easiest route to writing success than this is exactly what I will choose to do.
-The story acting approach should without question be part of your teaching toolkit.
+Helicopter Stories gets children excited about writing and if I can offer children the easiest route to writing success than that is exactly what I will choose to do.
+The story acting approach should, without question be part of your teaching toolkit.
 Teaching through the arts will make learning more holistic, nourishing their imagination and building the confidence needed to share their thoughts.
 Creativity and imagination without the confidence to share it is a tragedy that falls upon so many of us.
-If we don't nourish the gift of childhood curiosity and untainted imagination in the early years, then that flame will likely smoulder, if not extinguish altogether.
+If we don't nourish the gift of childhood curiosity and untainted imagination in the early years, then that flame will likely smoulder, if not be extinguished altogether.

 Practice Makes Perfect

-Like any new skill it takes time to perfect how to deliver the lessons.
+Like any new skill, it takes time to perfect how to deliver the lessons.
 I am constantly referring back to my Princesses, Dragons and Helicopter Stories book to help make my helicopter sessions run smoothly.
 I want to take every opportunity to get the children involved and engaged, using expressive language and developing acting confidence.
-In time I'll update this post with more of my own class videos but for now I'll leave you with a lovely video of Trisha working her magic with the children.
-I highly recommend that every teacher get their hands on a copy of this book in their personal collection.
-I found it a very easy read, and full of practical teaching ideas as well as addressing many ways to approach difficulties that may arise such as under confident children or EAL children.
+In time I'll update this post with more of my class videos, but for now, I'll leave you with a lovely video of Trisha working her magic with the children.
+I highly recommend that every teacher get their hands on a copy of this book in their collection.
+I found it an easy read, and full of practical teaching ideas as well as addressing many ways to approach difficulties that may arise, such as under-confident children or EAL children.
 Helicopter Stories is suitable for everyone regardless of academic ability or language competence.
 I would love to see Helicopter stories rolled out in all pre-school right the way up through primary.
 Developing the concept alongside children's language skills as they grow.
-I would absolutely recommend that every teacher/school has a copy of this book.
-It’s not just for infant classes but pre-school as well as older classes.
+I would recommend that every teacher/school has a copy of this book.
+It's not just for infant classes but pre-school as well as older classes.